 Follow the link for information about possible grants and loans to support pond builds, lake and reservoir constructions.

 At Heathland Aquatic Engineering we supply the following services (lick to see more)

-With our engineering expertise and professional support we are able to take you from the initial reservoir design ideas and develop them all the way to the construction of your new reservoir.
+With our engineering expertise and professional support we are able to take the initial reservoir design ideas from you and develop them all the way to the construction of your new reservoir.
 We will assist you with every aspect of reservoir construction, from the first dig plans, to the very best and cost effective lining solutions and will professionally organise your project from day one.

-We supply all equipment and our services to domestic and commercial clients throughout the United Kingdom.
-For more information and advice about any of our products or reservoir construction, reservoir planning, reservoir services or water management services please email email@example.com or call 0800 3891990.
+We supply all equipment and our reservoir design, planning and construction services to domestic and commercial clients throughout the United Kingdom.
+For more information and advice about any of our products or reservoir construction, reservoir planning, reservoir services or water management services please email firstname.lastname@example.org or call 0800 3891990.